rosemaryobaro/Data_Analystics--Excel_Projects/Project_1-Dashboard/README.md

 ## Conclusion

-I created this dashboard to showcase insights into salary trends across various data-related job titles.
+This dashboard showcases insights into salary trends across various data-related job titles.
 Using the data provided, the dashboard allows users to make informed decisions about their career paths.
 Exploring the functionalities to understand how location and job type influence salaries.